Immunohistochemistry: Antibody types

-The antibodies used for specific detection can be polyclonal or monoclonal.
-Polyclonal antibodies are made by injecting animals with the protein of interest, or a peptide fragment and, after a secondary immune response is stimulated, isolating antibodies from whole serum.
-Thus, polyclonal antibodies are a heterogeneous mix of antibodies that recognize several epitopes.
-Monoclonal antibodies are made by injecting the animal and then taking a specific sample of immune tissue, isolating a parent cell, and using the resulting immortalized line to create antibodies.
+The antibodies used for detection can be polyclonal or monoclonal.
+Polyclonal antibodies are made by using animals like guinea pig, rabbit, mouse, rat, or goat.
+The animal is injected with the antigen of interest and trigger an immune response.
+The antibodies can be isolated from the animal's whole serum.
+Polyclonal antibody production will result in a mixture of different antibodies and will recognize multiple epitopes.
+Monoclonal antibodies are made by injecting the animal with the antigen of interest and then isolating an antibody-producing B cell, typically from the spleen.
+The antibody producing cell is then fused with a cancer cell line.
 This causes the antibodies to show specificity for a single epitope.

 For immunohistochemical detection strategies, antibodies are classified as primary or secondary reagents.
-Primary antibodies are raised against an antigen of interest and are typically unconjugated (unlabeled), while secondary antibodies are raised against immunoglobulins of the primary antibody species.
+Primary antibodies are raised against an antigen of interest and are typically unconjugated (unlabeled).
+Secondary antibodies are raised against immunoglobulins of the primary antibody species.
 The secondary antibody is usually conjugated to a linker molecule, such as biotin, that then recruits reporter molecules, or the secondary antibody itself is directly bound to the reporter molecule.